 I have often argued in favour of high culture and believe that the disappearance of high culture from our public discourse and everyday life is a tragedy with disturbing consequences.
 This is not to imply that I do not enjoy or take an interest in low culture, but that I regard the difference between high and low culture as significant and do not wish to see the low vaunted at the expense of the high.

 I also take an academic interest in British political thought of the Right during the 1930s, and in particular the work of the English Mistery and the English Array under the 9th Earl of Portsmouth and others.
-These traditional conservative movements emphasised monarchism and feudalism, and advocated ruralist ideas that prefigured several modern environmental concerns.
+These traditional conservative movements emphasised monarchism and feudalism, and advocated ruralist ideas that prefigured several modern environmental concerns, some of which were further developed by the Kinship in Husbandry under Rolf Gardiner.
+I am also interested in the political ideas of Sir Oswald Mosley, the central themes of which remain of pressing relevance today.
+Of more recent thinkers on politics and related wider Traditionalist concerns, those who have had a particular influence on me include the late Sir Roger Scruton and John Michell.

-I was for four years a Vice-President of the Traditional Britain Group and for several years a council member and Director of Cultural Affairs of the former Libertarian Alliance, until its dissolution in June 2017.
+For several years I was a council member and Director of Cultural Affairs of the former Libertarian Alliance, until its dissolution in June 2017.
+I continue to identify with many aspects of paleolibertarianism.
+However, the following quotation summarizes where I stand today regarding libertarianism in more general terms: